plus3it/watchmaker/docs/customization/NewFormulas.md

 Once the custom `config.yaml` file is in the desired state, it can be uploaded to an S3-based testing-bucket, web server[^2] or even staged locally within the testing-system.

+## About Testing New Formulae

+To the greatest extent possible, formulae should be portable.
+It is recommended that when testing updates, the developer:

+* Tests without use of a custom `salt-content.zip`
+* Tests using custom Pillar-data &ndash; either by hand-modifying Pillar content or using a modified `salt-content.zip` cloned from the target deployment-environments' `salt-content.zip` &ndash; for one or more targeted deployment-environments

+Exercising across environments, in this way, will better assure that newly-created formulae operate as portably as expected prior to the newly-created formulae's integration into standard or site-specific Watchmaker executions.

 ## Execution - Generic/Defaults